SkooveLearn PianoDownload on the App Store

 The quarter note rests, or crotchet rests, are equivalent in duration to quarter notes.
 This rest notates a rest for a whole beat.

-Eighth rest
+Eighth note rest or quavers

 An eighth rest looks like this:

-rest symbolsAn eighth rest lasts for half a beat.
+An eighth rest lasts for half a beat.
 Therefore, two eighth rests equal one quarter note, just the same as two eighth notes.

-Sixteenth rest or semiquaver rest
+Sixteenth note rest or semiquaver rest

-A sixteenth rest or semiquaver rest looks like this:
+A sixteenth rest or semiquaver rest looks like this.

 A sixteenth rest features two flags, just like the sixteenth note features two flags or beams.
 Similar to the sixteenth note, this rest symbol lasts for one quarter of a beat.